 Did you know that if you are charged with a crime, you are thrown into the same classification as someone who’s been convicted of a crime?
 Did you know that it can obstruct future employment opportunities regardless of your innocence?
 Did you know that it can also rob you of your 2nd Amendment Right to legally purchase a firearm?
 It happened to my son.
 Being charged with a crime is no different than being convicted of a crime when it comes to the Internet.
 You are branded as one and the same, which contradicts the bedrock principle of our criminal justice system that one is “innocent until proven guilty.”
 Is that fair?
 Therefore, in the beginning, I had a fiery mission to introduce a bill that would protect the identity of those who have been arrested by banning the release of their names and mugshots until they are convicted or have plead guilty in a court of law.
 Then over time, I realized that I was fighting a losing battle.
 I never comprehended how difficult it would be to win over the understanding and compassion of others, especially those in political positions who have the power to change lives and make a difference.
+Most didn't seem to care since it wasn't happening to their family.
 After being let down by so many people I turned to for help and support, it became obvious that unless a person has gone through what my family has gone through, they would never truly understand and support my cause.
 So, utilizing the Sixth Amendment to the United States Constitution, I found a different approach that I hope will achieve similar results.

 For those who can, I ask that you please contact your local state law makers and ask that a bill be introduced that would protect the Constitutional Rights of the accused by enforcing training on the proper use of social media for all law enforcement agencies throughout the state of Georgia.
 I have attempted to make it as easy as possible by providing a direct link to the Georgia House of Representatives website to help you locate the State Representative in your District, along with their contact information.
 If you choose to do so, I have also included an open letter to the Georgia House of Representatives that only requires your signature.
 And for those who want to help, but don't want to go as far as asking for a change in legislation, there are other things you can do.
 You can contact your local police and sheriff departments and ask that they enforce internal policies refraining officers from participating in facebook gossip by banning them from making comments on social media regarding arrest records that have been released to the public.